AliceO2Group/simulation/docs/generators/generatorscustom.md

 #endif
 ```
 Note that this is true for `O2`-related headers as well as `FairRoot` and all other software packages that make their classes and functions known via `ROOT` dictionaries and are added to `ROOT_INCLUDE_PATH`.
-For other headers and libraries that do not have dicionaries, you might need the includes and also load the libraries.
+For other headers and libraries that do not have dictionaries, you might need the includes and also load the libraries.
 You can have a look [here](https://github.com/njacazio/O2DPG/blob/8b6feb295867394663c2a1b01a736cfaed8449c1/MC/config/PWGDQ/EvtGen/GeneratorEvtGen.C) for an example of how the `EvtGen` package/library comes in.